 Alexa’s story began when she was 5 years old and her parents divorced.
-Her father ran an importing business that often took him overseas and Alexa’s Mum struggled with ‘nerves’ and found it hard to cope looking after Alexa after the divorce.
+Her father ran an importing business that often took him overseas.
+Alexa’s Mum struggled with mental health issues and found it hard to cope looking after Alexa after the divorce.
 Alexa was sent to boarding school and school holidays were spent shuffling between her parents and grandparents.

 For Alexa, he was the father figure she craved in her life and gradually he became more important to her than her own father.
 Alexa doesn’t remember when and how things became sexual but she does remember the confusion, guilt and shame she started feeling.
-She started to withdraw from the other girls and her marks at school suffered.
-She found it hard to concentrate in class and would regularly leave the school grounds during the day to ‘hang out’ in Kings Cross, just around the corner from her school.
+She began to withdraw from the other girls and her marks at school suffered.
+She found it hard to concentrate in class and would regularly leave the school grounds during the day to walk and ‘hang out’ on the streets.

-She found a lot of friends in Kings Cross.
+Around this time, she discovered the lights and action of Kings Cross.
 She was young and pretty and had a Visa card that never ran out.
 It wasn’t long until she left school completely.
 She was relieved to leave everyone behind, especially her coach who had betrayed her trust.
 Alexa divorced herself from her family and found a new family – a family of sex workers, pimps, drug users and other runaways who always had time for her and loved being her friend.

 When her credit was cut off things suddenly got very real.
 Alexa had been dabbling in drugs and now needed to find a way to pay for them.
 So at 14, Alexa became a sex worker.
 By 15 she had a full addiction to heroin and benzos.
 By 16 she had added ice to the mix and couldn’t recognise herself anymore.
-She recalls walking past her old school sometimes just to try and find a connection to herself and her past but all she felt was pain.
 Her parents had given up on her after attempting to reach out to her for the first year after she left school.
 She always felt they gave up trying just a little too quickly.